MARY LARSON ART seattle

 The subjects of my portraits are people I help care for as a nurse at the clinic where I work in Seattle’s Pioneer Square.
 Many of the sitters in my portraits are homeless; some are not.
 All have been touched by homelessness.
 Warm gloves, hats, underwear, socks (often worn two months at a time), a cup of coffee and a sandwich are luxuries for people who are homeless.
 Instead of putting a dollar value on my portraits, I sell them in exchange for items that are given to our patients at the clinic and to other organizations that help people in need.

-“Mr.Lee” SOLD!
-Socks & underwear for homeless in Helena, Montana.
+“Sold” for new socks & underwear for people in need in Helena, Montana.

 email email@example.com phone 206.579.6937